 The Future of Schizophrenia Treatment

-The schizophrenia pipeline is weak and all six blockbuster atypical antipsychotics have lost (or will soon lose) exclusivity.
 Developing longer acting formulations and overcoming the limitations of depot technologies is the way to improve clinical outcomes and provide key differentiation in this important market.
-Delpor is currently developing two products (DLP-114 and DLP-115) which will offer the following treatment benefits:
+Delpor is currently developing products which will offer the following treatment benefits:

 - Ability to withdraw the medication if needed (not possible with the current formulations)